ivrenOak/conan-chat-logger/README.md

 Do you have questions or feature requests?
 Also if you don't have anything specific to say I'd love to hear back from you.
 Feedback is highly appreciated.

-Join my [Discord](https://discord.gg/qUaaUK3v) and feel free to write.

-## Bug Reports, Feature Requests, Feedback

-Have you found a bug?
-Please report it in the issues tab.

-Do you have questions or feature requests?
-Also if you don't have anything specific to say I'd love to hear back from you.
-Feedback is highly appreciated.

-Join my [Discord](https://discord.gg/qUaaUK3v) and feel free to write.
+Join my [Discord](https://discord.gg/qUaaUK3v) and feel free to message me.